Wecasa Terms and Conditions

 Wecasa has no involvement in providing the At-home Service itself, which is delivered by the Partner.

 At the end of an At-home Service, the Customer rates the Partner using a scoring system.
 The ratings are considered final and are only deleted in exceptional cases, following an explicit request from the author.
-Overall Partner ratings are shown on the Platform.
+Overall Partner ratings are shown on the Platform on the Partner profile page.

 The Partner also rates the Customer.
-The ratings provided by the Partners are not shown on the Platform.
+The ratings provided by the Partners are not displayed on the Platform.

 8. Financial Terms